 Customers have been left devastated after a fire at Tameside Self Storage, Manchester, destroyed hundreds of storage units.

 The blaze, which broke out at the weekend and was finally brought under control on Sunday around 21.30, has left many fearing that their entire belongings have been completely wiped out.

-It has been reported that the fire took a total of 25 fire engines and three aerial appliances to put it out, after plumes of smoke were first reported being seen over the M60 and M67.
+It has been reported that the fire took a total of 25 fire engines and three aerial appliances to put it out after plumes of smoke were first reported being seen over the M60 and M67.
 Homes nearby were temporarily evacuated, although residents have now been able to return home.

-Customers of the facility have been sharing their experiences on the Tameside Self Storage Facebook page, with one man commenting “My entire life is in that unit, I’ve lost everything, pictures, thousands of pound worth of stuff for my new house!”
+Customers of the facility have been sharing their experiences on the Tameside Self Storage Facebook page, with one man commenting “My entire life is in that unit, I’ve lost everything, pictures, thousands of pounds worth of stuff for my new house!”

 A poll on a Facebook group created for those affected by the fire showed that a large majority of customers believed they were insured by the company’s ‘free insurance’ offer, something that now appears to be under question.

 At Surewise, our hearts go out to those who have lost items in the fire and we can assure our customers who have been affected by this incident with a policy with us will be handled ASAP.